-4.16.4 Example of IPv6 Up/Down Script
+4.17.4 Example of IPv6 Up/Down Script

+'''

-''' Up Script
+Up Script

 #!/bin/sh

-#

 This script will be executed when PPP/WAN IPv6 connection is established.

 email -t name@domain.com -s "SmartFlex router" -m "PPP connection is established."

 Down Script

 #!/bin/sh

-#

 This script will be executed when PPP/WAN IPv6 connection is lost.

-email -t name@domain.com -s "SmartFlex router" -m "PPP connection is lost." '''
+email -t name@domain.com -s "SmartFlex router" -m "PPP connection is lost."

+'''

-Figure 67: Example of IPv6 Up/Down Script
+Figure 74: Example of IPv6 Up/Down Script

-After establishing or losing an IPv6 WAN connection (connection to mobile network), the router sends an email with information about the connection state.
+After establishing or losing an IPv6 WAN connection, the router sends an email with information about the connection state.
 It is necessary to configure SMTP before.